sobaba-12/sim_and_scat/_build/intro.md

 ![](./images/thebebinder.png)

 Selecting the "Interact" button will open a Jupyter Notebook version of the page running on the [MyBinder](https://mybinder.org) resource in a new tab.
-The "Thebelab" button will make the code blocks in the webpage interactive, they can be run, edited, and run again.
+The "Thebelab" button will make the code blocks in the webpage interactive, they can be run, edited, and re-run.
 The Thebelab integration is still in beta and therefore will not work perfectly every time (it is known not to work for the pylj examples towards the end).
 When the Thebelab integration fails, please use the Interact button.